-To manage the docker hosts, we use rather than using ‘docker’ command, which is used with docker engine.
+To manage the docker hosts, we use rather than using the 'docker' command, which is used with the docker engine.
 In this tutorial, we will discuss how we can create & manage docker hosts with Docker Machine on VirtualBox.

 (Recommended Read: Step by Step guide for creating Docker Image)

 1- We need to have VirtualBox installed on our machines.
-To install VirtualBox, kindly refer to the our detailed article on “Installing VirtualBox on CentOS & Ubuntu”.
+To install VirtualBox, kindly refer to our detailed article on “Installing VirtualBox on CentOS & Ubuntu”.

 2- We should also have docker installed on our system.
 To install Docker on your system, refer to the article “Create your first Docker Container”